JaylyDev/ScriptAPI/README.md

 Please contribute to this repository if you can.

+The repository features a Pull Request system that inspires heavily from [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).
+This implementation serves to ensure the attribution of code ownership to the script authors who manages of their scripts.

 To create a new script package, create a folder structure based on the following:

 | File          | Purpose |